‘Two GOATs’: Temwa Chawinga delivers historic hat trick in Current win vs. Stars

 They didn’t have to wait long for the second ... or third.

-Ally Sentnor pressed a Chicago player into a turnover, as Bayley Feist intercepted a pass and redirected the ball toward Michelle Cooper on the right.
+Ally Sentnor pressed a Chicago player into a turnover, as Bayley Feist intercepted the pass and redirected the ball toward Michelle Cooper on the right.
 Cooper immediately passed ahead to Croix Bethune, who cut back in the box to avoid Chicago’s Kathrin Hendrich but didn’t see a second defender, Sam Staab, chasing from behind.

 Staab attempted to kick the ball away, but kicked it right off Bethune’s foot.
 The ball rolled across the edge of the 6-yard box to Chawinga, who scored the tap-in.
 Bethune was credited with the assist.